kinopio-club/kinopio-help/api/index.md

-userId  | `String` | The user that created the notification user    | `Object` | Basic information about the <a href="#users" class="badge users">User</a> `id`, `name`, `color` isRead  | `Boolean` | Has the notification been read by the recipient in Kinopio isEmailed  | `Boolean` | Has the notification been emailed to the recipient
+userId  | `String` | The user that created the notification user    | `Object` | Basic information about the <a href="#users" class="badge users">User</a> `id`, `name`, `color` isRead  | `Boolean` | Has the notification been read by the recipient in Kinopio isEmailed  | `Boolean` | Has the notification been emailed to the recipient.
+Emails are only sent if `user.shouldEmailNotifications = true`